acdh-oeaw/labasi/README.md

 python manage.py save_teis
 python manage.py arche
 ```
-Those script populate https://labasi.acdh.oeaw.ac.at/to-ingest/ with the zipped images and TEIs as well as an arche.ttl
+Those scripts populate https://labasi.acdh.oeaw.ac.at/to-ingest/ with the zipped images and TEIs as well as an arche.ttl

 `fetch_data.sh`